rudi-c/rudi-c.github.io/_posts/2017-08-16-elixir-in-depth-notes.md

 Question: **Is writing *libraries* difficult as result of these lack of features**?

-Question: **How much does having a macro system compare with runtime dynamism?**
+Question: **How does having a macro system compare with runtime dynamism?**

 Optional typing
 ---------------